What is kauri dieback?

 - The soil will be removed from the unit by rangers and taken to approved landfill sites.

-Why do I need to use the cleaning station on the way in to the forest and on the way out?
+Why do I need to use the hygiene station on the way in to the forest and on the way out?

-The cleaning station is designed to capture all soil from peoples' shoes, which will ensure that no soil is taken into or out of a forest.
+The hygiene station is designed to capture all soil from peoples' shoes, which will ensure that no soil is taken into or out of a forest.

 Where are they being installed?

-- Twenty new cleaning stations are being installed on DOC and Council managed tracks within the Waikato, Tauranga, Hauraki, Whitianga, Auckland Mainland, Whangārei, Bay of Islands and Kauri Coast districts.
+- Twenty new hygiene stations are being installed on DOC and Council managed tracks within the Waikato, Tauranga, Hauraki, Whitianga, Auckland Mainland, Whangārei, Bay of Islands and Kauri Coast districts.

 - After installation, they will be monitored for their use and compliance before further refinements to the design, fabrication and installation is considered elsewhere.